ahmedeltaher/Android-MVP-Architecture/README.md

 ----------

-On Android MVP is a way to separate background tasks from activities/views/fragments to make them independent of most lifecycle-related events.
+Android MVP is a way to separate Business logic from activities/views/fragments to make them independent of most lifecycle-related events.
 This way an application becomes simpler, overall application reliability increases up to 10 times, application code becomes shorter, code maintainability becomes better and developer's life becomes happier.

 ----------